PartnerComm/pcomm-wp-retirement-tool/readme.md

 ## Changelog
+0.9.6 - Change the "Select All that apply" question style to require exact matches instead of allowing partial matches.
 0.9.5 - Adjust Tool Tip to output as html instead of text.
 0.9.3 - Add wrapper class for mobile responsive answer icons.
 Update readme install instructions and formatting.
 0.9.0 - Beta release, all features available and documentation written.